awslabs/amazon-sagemaker-workshop/Simplify-Workflows/README.md

 - Creating a Notebook Instance

-- Video Game Sales with the CLI and Console
+- Videogame Sales with the CLI and Console

 - Distributed Training with Built-in Algorithms, the CLI and Console